Searching for dark photon dark matter from terrestrial magnetic fields: Different conductivity profiles

 where we defined the function $b(x)$ with $x = m_{A'}r$ as

 From \eqref{equ1m2}, the function $b(x)$ satisfies

 which appears in \eqref{eqindB2-3} of the main text.

-\subsection{Different conductivity profiles}
+\section{Different conductivity profiles}

 In our work, we use the radial profile of atmospheric conductivity up to an altitude of $99\,\text{km}$ from \cite{kudintseva2016ac} as the fiducial model to predict the magnetic field induced by dark photon DM.
 To test the robustness of this prediction, we repeat the calculation using alternative conductivity profiles: the dayside and nightside profiles up to $110\,\text{km}$ from \cite{galuk2018amplitude}, and the median profile up to $98\,\text{km}$ from \cite{nickolaenko2016vertical}.
 These profiles are illustrated in Fig.~2 of \cite{Taruya:2025bhe}.
 The top panel of Fig.~\ref{fig:B_amp_comparison} shows the expected amplitude of the induced magnetic field, $|\bm{B}_{A'}|$, calculated using each conductivity profile.

 The bottom panel of Fig.~\ref{fig:B_amp_comparison} shows the deviation of each result relative to that obtained using the profile in \cite{kudintseva2016ac}.
 We find that the relative deviation remains below 10\% for $m_{A'} \lesssim 3 \times 10^{-12}\, \text{eV}$.

 In the top panel of Fig.~\ref{fig:B_amp_comparison}, we also plot the magnetic field amplitude calculated while neglecting atmospheric conductivity, i.e., assuming a vacuum environment, as the gray dashed curve.
 In this calculation, the upper boundary is set at an altitude of $80\,\text{km}$ and assumed to be perfectly conducting.
 Clearly, the amplitude diverges at the resonance points.
 This demonstrates that incorporating finite atmospheric conductivity is essential for accurately predicting the induced magnetic field.
+Note that, in this vacuum model bounded by perfectly conducting boundaries, the leading-order signal is independent of the boundary height $h$ in the limit $h \ll R_\mathrm{E}$, where $R_\mathrm{E}$ is the Earth's radius \cite{Fedderke:2021aqo,Arza:2021ekq,Taruya:2025bhe}.
+The dependence on $h$ appears as a subleading correction, suppressed by the factor $h / R_\mathrm{E}$, and becomes relevant only when the signal wavelength is comparable to or shorter than $h$.
+It is therefore negligible in the mass range considered in this work.